openedx/.github/docs/decisions/0001-namespacing-branches.rst

 3. The global namespace will be reserved for global project purposes

-Going forward branches and tags that originate from any specific organization partipatinging in the Open edX project must by namespaced as follows:
+Going forward branches and tags that originate from any specific organization participating in the Open edX project must by namespaced as follows:

 ``acme/release``